WICG/turtledove/FLEDGE.md

 In online ad auctions for ad space, it’s sometimes useful to prevent showing an ad to certain audiences, a concept known as negative targeting.
 For example, you might not want to show a new customer advertisement to existing customers.
 New customer acquisition campaigns most often have this as a critical requirement.

 To facilitate negative targeting in Protected Audience auctions, each additional bid is allowed to identify one or more negative interest groups.
 If the user has been joined to any of the identified negative interest groups, the additional bid is dropped; otherwise it participates in the auction, competing alongside bids created by calls to `generateBid()`.
+An additional bid that specifies no negative interest groups is always accepted into the auction.

 ##### 6.2.1 Negative Interest Groups

-Negative interest groups are joined using the same API as normal interest groups, though a different set of fields must be provided.
-Notably, only the `owner`, `name`, `lifetimeMs`, `updateURL` and `additionalBidKey` fields are allowed for negative interest groups.
-Conversely, only negative interest groups may provide a value for the `additionalBidKey` field.
+Though negative interest groups are joined using the same `joinAdInterestGroup` API as normal interest groups, they remain distinct from one another.
+Only negative interest groups can provide an `additionalBidKey`, and only normal interest groups can provide `ads`; no interest group may provide both.
 The `additionalBidKey` field is described in more detail in section [6.2.3 Additional Bid Keys](#623-additional-bid-keys).

 ```
 const myGroup = {